Jeanne Stark-Iochmans: Professional career

 Following a highly acclaimed debut at Carnegie Recital Hall, Stark-Iochmans has performed in France, Canada, Mexico, Belgium and the United States.
 She gave solo performances in venues from San Francisco's Masonic Auditorium and Herbst Theater to New York's Carnegie Recital Hall and Alice Tully Hall at Lincoln Center.
 She was featured as a soloist with the Belgian National Orchestra under the direction of Léon Jongen and Edouard van Remoortel, the National Radio Orchestra of Belgium conducted by René Defossez, the New Haven Symphony, the Boston Civic Orchestra, and the Berkeley Symphony conducted by Kent Nagano.

 For more than fifteen years, Stark-Iochmans was featured in the Distinguished Artists concert series of Today's Artists and Four Seasons Concerts.
 They presented her in major venues nationally and as a performer and lecturer during their music festival in Yachats, Oregon.
 Stark-Iochmans also taught and performed at the Montauroux summer music festival in southern France.
 She served as a faculty member of the Adamant Music School in Vermont, as well as serving as a guest lecturer at Bryn Mawr College on the works of Olivier Messiaen.

-Jeanne Stark-Iochmans was esteemed, in Europe and in America, for her superb musicianship and deeply spiritual interpretations of classical music's most challenging repertoire for the piano.
-Her artistry earned her the praise of some of the great musical masters of our time, including the composers Darius Milhaud, Olivier Messiaen and Lou Harrison.
+Jeanne Stark-Iochmans was esteemed, in Europe and in America, for her musicianship and interpretations of classical music's most challenging repertoire for the piano.
+Her artistry earned her the praise of composers Darius Milhaud, Olivier Messiaen and Lou Harrison.